flies-jedi/flies-jedi.github.io/_pages/about.md

 If you are a Junior Group Leader who recently opened their first Drosophila research laboratory, join us.
 <p></p>
 <h3> Can I become a JEDI?</h3>
-You don’t become a JEDI.
-You are born JEDI.
-Just kidding.
 If you run your own laboratory and call yourself a fly person you are welcome to join.
 The club is open to researchers who are at early stages of their independent careers, possibly in a pre-tenure phase.

 <h3> Who is behind this?</h3>